haynesaj1/healthcareai-r/README.md

 If you like Jupyter notebooks, check out [step 1](https://github.com/HealthCatalystSLC/documentation/blob/master/notebooks/Example1.ipynb) and [step 2](https://github.com/HealthCatalystSLC/documentation/blob/master/notebooks/Example2.ipynb) in model building with healthcareai.

 ## Join the community
-Read the blog and join the slack channel at [healthcare.ai](https://healthcare.ai)
+Read the blog and join the Slack channel at [healthcare.ai](https://healthcare.ai)

 ## What's new?
 The CRAN 0.1.12 release features